-The benefit cap can be worrying and causing lots of confusion, so we have put together some basic info that should help.
+The benefit cap can be worrying and causes lots of confusion, so we have put together some basic info that should help.

 You need to know..

 What is the benefit cap?

 The Government decided that if people weren't earning the equivalent of 16 hours a week at national living wage without a legitimate reason they couldn't (sick/caring/disabled/etc.), then they wouldn't allow them to have more than a certain amount in benefits per month.